Sonia-corporation/sonia-discord/CONTRIBUTING.md

-`npm run build:environment:copy`: copy the secret environment file inside the dist folder `npm run build:environment:rewrite-path`: rename the environment file path of the Node.js app inside the dist folder `npm run start`: run the Node.js app for the local development `npm run start:prod`: run the Node.js app like it will be once deployed in the server for local development or server debugging
+`npm run build:environment:copy`: copy the secret environment file inside the dist folder `npm run build:environment:rewrite-path`: rename the environment file path of the Node.js app inside the dist folder `npm run start`: run the Node.js app for the local development `npm run start:prod`: build and run the Node.js app like it will be once deployed in the server for local development or server debugging
-`npm run tsc`: compile the TypeScript app to Node.js app `npm run test`: run the tests and watch
+`npm run run:prod`: run the Node.js app like it will be once deployed in the server for local development or server debugging `npm run tsc`: compile the TypeScript app to Node.js app `npm run test`: run the tests and watch
 `npm run test:ci`: run the tests once